 Why Does Faux Leather Peel?

 The faux leather peels as it is a bonded element, which is combined by a glue or a chemical that over time dries.
 The element, polyurethane, is very fragile which chips and peels over time with wear and tear.

 Why Does Faux Leather Get Sticky?

 The faux leather is made up of many layers, being the last of them mainly oil or plastic which gets gummy over time.
 The leather being non-porous does not absorb any stains, hence making a whole mess when not cleaned properly for a long time.
 The gummy substance is the residue of the stains and spills that haven’t been washed out properly.
 This also results in the peeling and cracking of the leather if not taken care of in time.

 How to Clean Stains on Faux Leather?

 There are various ways to clean faux leather, the best is dish soap or shampoo.
 Take a bowl of warm water along with 2 rags.
 Pour the dish soap or shampoo in warm water and mix it until bubbly.
 Then soak the clean rag in the bowl and wring.
 Then clean the surface by slowly rubbing it, lastly dry off the surface with another dry rag and you’re good to go.

 Regular mild Clean

-For optimum results and positive solutions to faux leather maintenance, conducting a regular cleaning of your faux using mild detergents or washing up liquid again; mild with warm water and soft cloths will make it last long, and so you’ll know how to make faux leather last longer.
+For optimum results and positive solutions to faux leather maintenance, conduct a regular cleaning of your faux using mild detergents or washing up liquid again; mild with warm water and soft cloths will make it last long, and so you’ll know how to make faux leather last longer.

 Doing this regularly will prevent major staining or marks that could damage your faux down the line.